mheads-dev/yii-table/README.md

 # mheads/yii-table

-Universal table provider for Yii applications: columns, filters, sorting, pagination, export.
+Universal table provider for Yii3 / yiisoft applications: columns, filters, sorting, pagination, export.

 `yii-table` gives you a backend contract for data grids.
 You describe table schema once, then reuse it for HTTP payloads, filtering, sorting, pagination, and export.